andrew2net/logicgame/README.md

+# Logic Game

-This project is hosted on (Gihub Pages)[https://pages.github.com/].
+This project is hosted on [GitHub Pages](https://pages.github.com/).
 You can view the project by clicking [here](https://andrew2net.github.io/logicgame).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts